jwheare/playdar.js/README.md

 1. Set the client up with an `onResults` callback.
 2. Call `Playdar.client.resolve`

 The `resolve` method queries the Playdar API and starts polling for results using the `get_results` API method.
-Here's the method signature:
+Here’s the method signature:

     /**
      * Playdar.client.resolve(artist, track[, album][, qid])